himala 🇩🇪

 Build smart prompts with good data

-1. To reduce hallucination, track common problems and teach LLM to fix them.
+1. To tackle hallucination, track common problems and teach LLM to fix them.

-2. Use external tools together with LLMs capabilities for storing and retrieving data.
+2. For better context, use external tools together with LLMs capabilities for storing and retrieving data.

 Transform chat interface into a workspace